seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **Second Lord**
 He must think us some band of strangers i' the
 adversary's entertainment.
 Now he hath a smack of
-all neighbouring languages; therefore we must every
+all neighboring languages; therefore we must every
 one be a man of his own fancy, not to know what we
 speak one to another; so we seem to know, is to
 know straight our purpose: choughs' language,